Ilmi-Tabassum/Plant-Donation/README.md

 # Plant-Donation

+1. install xampp
+2. import the sql in phpmyadmin panel
+3. put the documents in xampp/htdocs folder.
+4. open localhost/Plant-Donation/index.php in browser

 The project is done following Vanilla PHP framework and the MVC pattern is maintained.
 This is a demo presentation of my code :